hpe-storage/hpe-3par-cinder-rhosp17/README.md

 Please generate a fresh containers-prepare-parameter.yaml file, and modify it as per deployment.

+In containers-prepare-parameter.yaml file, the overcloud tag and cinder-volume image tag are currently set to "17.1" which refers to the latest version.
+If customers want to deploy other versions, those values need to be changed to their desired choice.
+Both versions need to be the same value.

 Kindly refer Red Hat documentation [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/17.1/html-single/installing_and_managing_red_hat_openstack_platform_with_director/index#proc_deploying-a-vendor-plugin_preparing-for-director-installation)

 When director deploys the overcloud, the overcloud uses the HPE container image instead of the standard container image.